L-30. Rare Book Cataloging - Advance Reading List

 Belanger, Terry.
 “Descriptive Bibliography.”
-In Book Collecting: a Modern Guide, edited by Jean Peters, 97–115.
+In Book Collecting: A Modern Guide, edited by Jean Peters, 97–115.
 New York & London: R.R.
 Bowker, 1977.
-This is a mandatory text, but out of print.
-Students are encouraged to hunt down a copy, read several times, and bring with them to Charlottesville for additional review during the week.
+Note: Students admitted to this course will receive further instructions for accessing this reading.

 Read Before Coming to Class

 Gaskell, Philip.
 A New Introduction to Bibliography.
-Oxford: Clarendon Press, 1972, rev 1974, &c.
-1995 pb version currently in print (Winchester: St Paul’s Bibliographies & New Castle, DE: Oak Knoll Books).
+Oxford: Clarendon Press, 1972, revised 1974, &c.
+1995 paperback version currently in print (Winchester: St Paul’s Bibliographies & New Castle, DE: Oak Knoll Books).
 Familiarize yourself with the scope and contents of Gaskell before coming to class, read pages 313–320 (“Identification”), pages 328–335 (“Formula”), and as much else as you have time for.

 Leslie, Deborah J. and Benjamin Griffin.
 “Transcription of Early Letter Forms in Rare Materials Cataloging,” 2003.
 A discussion paper prepared for the DCRM Working Conference.
 You may find this slow-going, but starting on understanding the concepts before coming class will give you a head start when we get to advanced transcription.